 Transform Yamaha Disklavier ESEQ files into standard MIDI format.
 This tool is extremely helpful if you’re transferring your songs from floppy disks from an older Disklavier, to a USB stick for a newer one!

 Player Piano Floppy Backup Utility (PPFBU) is the premier Windows-based tool for backing up Yamaha Disklavier and PianoDisc floppy disks.
 It’s an indispensable tool for backing up your old floppy disks.
-He requests donations on his website, and if you find his tools useful, you should support him.
+He accepts donations via PayPal, and if you find his tools useful, you should support him.
 It has a user-friendly interface, and can be used with USB floppy disk drives, even when Windows cannot see or open the disk.

-Giebler produced a utility with wide-ranging compatibility with Yamaha devices.
-It will read older Yamaha Clavinova disks, in addition to Disklavier disks.
+Giebler’s Yamaha Disk Manager package has wide-ranging compatibility with Yamaha devices.
+It will read older Yamaha Clavinova disks, in addition to Disklavier disks and other Yamaha products.
 However, this software is old, requiring versions of Windows that mostly can’t even be installed outside virtual machines.
 If you’re interested in how to get this running, read my article on using Giebler to explore old Clavinova disks.

 For nearly all purposes, I recommend PPFBU above, although in isolated circumstances this software might make more sense for your particular project.
-Yamaha still recommends them today.
+If you’re dealing with older Clavinova disks or synthesizer disks that aren’t recognized by any other software, this is worth a try!

-All software runs under MS-DOS on IBM PC-XT, PC-AT, or compatibles with a hard disk drive and an internal (non-USB) 3 1/2″ floppy disk drive.
+All software runs under MS-DOS on IBM PC/XT, PC/AT, or compatibles with a hard disk drive and an internal (non-USB) 3.5″ floppy disk drive.
 Most programs are also compatible with MS-DOS shells under Windows 3.1, 95, 98, or ME.
+You can run it using disk images inserted into a virtual machine, as described in my above article.

-The Greaseweazle allows you to duplicate your Yamaha Disklavier floppy disks — or any other floppy disk — without Windows even necessarily being able to open it.
-Even better, the Greaseweazle can read your floppy disk as an .hfe file, which you can simply drop onto your Nalbantov USB emulator!
+The Greaseweazle allows you to duplicate your Yamaha Disklavier floppy disks—or any other floppy disk.
+And the Greaseweazle can read your floppy disk as an .hfe file, which you can simply drop onto your Nalbantov USB emulator!
 It can be used in place of all the tools mentioned above.

 The Greaseweazle captures raw flux transitions from drives, enabling the capture and analysis of any disk format, including those used by Disklaviers.

-FlashFloppy is a powerful firmware solution for Yamaha Disklavier floppy drive replacement and management.
-A Gotek floppy disk emulator with FlashFloppy installed, used in conjunction with the Greaseweazle, is the single most reliable method of reading floppy disks in USB stick format.
+A Gotek floppy disk emulator with FlashFloppy installed, used in conjunction with the Greaseweazle, is the most reliable method I’ve discovered for reading floppy disks in USB stick format.

 When paired with Greaseweazle, a Gotek with FlashFloppy becomes an exceptionally powerful tool for managing Yamaha Disklavier floppy disks.
 Greaseweazle captures raw flux transitions to create accurate disk images, which can then be easily written to or read from using FlashFloppy on your Disklavier.